OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/read-write-data-api-profile.md

 #### Links

-The Links section is mandatory and will always contain absolute URIs to related resources,
+The Links section is Conditional and will always contain absolute URIs to related resources,

 The "Self" member is mandatory.